jart/scriptus/docs/future.md

 The solution to this is a time-machine.
 Specifically, to modify Rhino so that a delta can be applied to the apparent system time inside of running scripts, and to centralise all time-related functions in Scriptus into a single Clock object/service which we can wind back and forth as necessary to achieve the desired code paths in our tests.

 An example of how this might work can be found in [this example test for `reminder.js`](https://raw.github.com/ianso/scriptus/master/scripts/test.reminder.js).
+Once this is done, given that the test harness would be a way for one Scriptus program to monitor and direct the execution of another, this could help in the creation of a "control plane", where a lot of the 'host' logic would be moved from Java into JavaScript.

 ##The View Source Principle (VSP)